LaGrange College: Accreditation

-LaGrange College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the degrees of Bachelor of Arts, Bachelor of Music, Bachelor of Science, Bachelor of Business Administration, Bachelor of Science in Nursing, Master of Education, Master of Arts in Teaching, the Specialist in Education degree in Curriculum and Instruction, and the Master of Arts in Organizational Leadership.
+LaGrange College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.

 LaGrange College is also approved by the United Methodist University Senate.
 It has membership in the National Association of Independent Colleges and Universities and the Georgia Foundation for Independent Colleges.

 LaGrange College's teacher education (undergraduate and graduate) programs are accredited by the Georgia Professional Standards Commission to recommend candidates for certification in the areas of early childhood, middle grades or secondary education.

 The Bachelor of Science in Nursing program is accredited by the National League for Nursing Accrediting Commission.

 The undergraduate programs in business administration, business management, and accounting are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

-Campus

-The LaGrange campus blends historic and contemporary buildings on roughly 120 acres in the heart of LaGrange, Georgia.

-Smith Hall

-Smith Hall, also known as College Home, is the oldest building on the campus.
-The main portion of the building was constructed in 1860 of handmade brick formed from local clay.
-Smith Hall served as a hospital for wounded soldiers during the Civil War.
-An addition was built in 1887.
-Smith Hall was named in memory of Mrs. Oreon Mann Smith, wife of former college president Rufus Wright Smith, who served from 1885 until his death in 1915.
-The building was added to the National Register of Historic Places on August 26, 1982.

-A major renovation was completed in 1989 at a cost of more than $2.5 million.
-The building now houses offices, classrooms and seminar rooms.
-It is located at coordinates / 33.039444°N 85.0425°W / 33.039444; -85.0425.